About IOGP membership

 European supplement for associate members

 In addition to the associate membership fee, for companies with interests in Europe, there is an annual EU supplement of €52,500 (Euros) to cover the cost of IOGP’s Brussels office.
-The multipliers also apply to this figure.
-For an Associate Member with annual turnover of $10 billion operating in all seven regions, the formula would work out as:
+The multiplier also applies to this figure.
+For an Associate Member this works out as:

 €52,500 x 0.5 = €26,250 p.a.